 The key challenges that organizations might encounter while integrating ethical practices are:

-Despite these challenges, organizations that proactively address and overcome them can reap the rewards of integrating ethical compliance into the supply chain process.
-Doing so can enhance their brand reputation and competitiveness and contribute to a more ethical, sustainable, and responsible business ecosystem.
+Despite hurdles, proactive organizations can reap rewards by integrating ethical compliance into the supply chain.
+This enhances brand reputation, competitiveness, and contributes to a more ethical, sustainable business ecosystem.

 Five Essential Policies to Incorporate Supply Chain Ethics into Business Operations